heiner/heiner.github.com/_drafts/random-samples.md

 }
 ```

-MurmurHash3 and this blog post was the starting point of all kinds of
+MurmurHash3 and this blog post were the starting point of all kinds of
 results around fast permutations.
 Stafford's suggestion made it into
 JDK 8 in 2013 and was also cited as canonical in _Fast Splittable
-Pseudorandom Number Generators_ by Steele, Lea and Flood's
+Pseudorandom Number Generators_ by Steele, Lea and Flood
 in 2014.
 Since 2018, Pelle Evensen had
 [several](http://mostlymangling.blogspot.com/2018/07/on-mixing-functions-in-fast-splittable.html)
 [blog